alinex/bash-lib/README.md

-    base            # only the base/core functionality (minified) full            # file with full functionality (minified) loader          # same as full but including all source files
+    base            # only the base/core functionality (minified) full            # file with full functionality (minified) loader          # same as full but including all source files remote          # library with base configs for remote use
     # module directories
     core/           # core modules which always is needed (loaded by all of the above) config/         # individual configuration (loaded by all of the above)